violetsummerzine/violetsummerzine/README.md

 - 👋 Hi, I’m @violetsummerzine
-- 👀 I’m interested in ...smart contracts, nfts, blockchain coolness, Bravo's real housewives& & adventure travel
+- 👀 I’m interested in ...smart contracts, nfts, wildlife, Bravo's real housewives& & adventure travel
 - 🌱 I’m currently learning ...python
 - 💞️ I’m looking to collaborate on ... media and nft projects
-- 📫 How to reach me ...@violetsummerzine on Instagram
+- 📫 How to reach me ...@violetverse.io on Instagram

 <!---
 violetsummerzine/violetsummerzine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.